Jeanne Lamon: Biography

 In the late 1970s, while teaching in the Early Music Department of Smith College in Massachusetts, Lamon made two guest appearances in Canada with the Tafelmusik Baroque Orchestra, which resulted in an invitation in 1981 offering her the position of Music Director.
 Because a female music director was uncommon at that time, she changed her first name from "Jean" to "Jeanne" to avoid giving the impression that "Jean Lamon" was a Frenchman.
-Lamon has resided in Toronto since 1981 and became a Canadian citizen in 1988.
+Lamon began residing in Toronto in 1981 and became a Canadian citizen in 1988.

-Under Lamon's leadership, Tafelmusik has achieved international stature and is considered one of the best ensembles in its field with recordings for various labels, including Philips, Nonesuch, CBC Records, Sony Classical and Analekta.
+Under Lamon's leadership, Tafelmusik achieved international stature and is considered one of the best ensembles in its field with recordings for various labels, including Philips, Nonesuch, CBC Records, Sony Classical and Analekta.
 Her solo recordings include Vivaldi's The Four Seasons, the Juno Award-winning Bach Brandenburg Concertos and the Bach Violin Concertos, among others.

 Lamon taught at University of Toronto and the Royal Conservatory of Music in Toronto.
 She received an honorary Doctor of Letters from York University in 1994.
 In 1996, she became the first recipient of the Muriel Sherrin Award which is presented by the Toronto Arts Council Foundation to artists and creators who have excelled at international initiatives in the fields of music or dance.
 In 1997, the Alliance Française of Toronto awarded Lamon its newly created Prix Alliance for her contributions to cultural exchanges and artistic ties between Canada and France.
 In September 1997, Lamon received the Joan Chalmers Award for Creativity and Excellence in the Arts for her artistic direction of Tafelmusik.

 In March 1999, the Canada Council for the Arts awarded her the 1998 Molson Prize in the Arts, recognizing her outstanding lifetime contribution to the cultural and intellectual life of Canada.

-Most recently, Lamon was appointed a Member of the Order of Canada on July 13, 2000 in Ottawa.
-This award honours her for her distinguished work as a baroque violinist, concertmaster, chamber musician, teacher, and Music Director of Tafelmusik.
+Lamon was appointed a Member of the Order of Canada on July 13, 2000 in Ottawa.
+This award honoured her for her distinguished work as a baroque violinist, concertmaster, chamber musician, teacher, and Music Director of Tafelmusik.
 In 2014, she was made a Member of the Order of Ontario.

 In October 2012, Lamon announced that after 33 years of directing Tafelmusik, she would be stepping down as full-time music director after the 2013/14 season after a career of recording, performing, and touring.

 On June 20, 2021, Lamon died from lung cancer in Victoria, British Columbia at the age of 71.
-She leaves Christina Mahler, her life partner of 43 years and a former cellist in Tafelmusik.
-(Lamon and Mahler had met in Amsterdam.)
+She was survived by Christina Mahler, her life partner of 43 years and a former cellist in Tafelmusik.
+(Lamon and Mahler met in Amsterdam.)
 After Mahler had retired from Tafelmusik in 2019, the two had moved to Victoria, and both continued to give concerts as guest artists.